rhbelson/crescendo_dev/README.md

 ## React Tinder Cards

-This project uses 'react-spring' and 'react-gesture libraries and is an extension of an example from the 'react-gesture' page.
+This roject uses 'react-spring' and 'react-gesture libraries and is an extension of an example from the 'react-gesture' page.
 It is a re-imagined concept of swiping at tinder cards.

 Images are from Unsplash.